-The Comprehensive Plan aims to re-legalize the key elements of a traditional and resilient city, which are commonly found and appreciated in Winona.
-Future change and growth in Winona will involve strategic infill development within already developed areas, on vacant land and intensification of existing sites, redevelopment opportunities, and some new development on undeveloped land adjacent to city utilities.
-Where feasible, the Comprehensive Plan guides and provides flexibility for development to occur in ways that fit with Winona's traditional development pattern.
-In general, the Comprehensive Plan re-legalizes development of neighborhoods with a range of housing options, mixed use areas, connected street networks, buildings oriented to streets, smaller lots, and contextual dimensional standards.
+The Comprehensive Plan promotes and aims to re-legalize the development pattern of a traditional and resilient city, which are commonly found and valued in Winona.
+Relegalizing means amending the city's current development ordinances that do not match Winona's traditional built pattern and mix of uses, which became legal non-conformities over time, to allow for a broader mix of housing and development options.
+Future change and growth will involve strategic new development within developed areas in the city, including development on vacant land, additional development on already developed properties, and redevelopment of some properties.
+There will also be some new development on undeveloped land on the city's edges that is adjacent to city utilities.
+Where feasible, the Comprehensive Plan provides direction and flexibility for development to occur in ways that fit with Winona's traditional development pattern.
+In general, the Comprehensive Plan guides for development of new neighborhoods that have a range of housing options, mixed use areas, connected street networks, buildings oriented to streets, smaller lots, and contextual dimensional standards.

 Embedded in this chapter is a community desire for diverse housing choices throughout Winona.
-However, similar to many other cities throughout the United States, Winona's post 1950/1960 housing development under a formal zoning ordinance has produced mainly single-family homes and multi-unit apartment complexes.
+However, similar to many other cities throughout the United States, Winona's post 1950/1960 housing development under a conventional zoning ordinance has produced mainly single-family homes and apartment buildings.
 Largely absent is non-student oriented two to four (2-4) unit homes and low-rise apartment buildings or townhomes.
 This type of development is commonly referred to as "missing middle" housing.
-In response to strong demand for homes and low supply, cities throughout the country are exploring options to add housing.
+In response to strong housing demand and low supply, cities throughout the country are exploring ways to expand housing options.
 Particularly attractive to developed cities is missing middle housing which can often be added without significantly changing the character of established neighborhoods.
-Opticos Design Inc., which is at the forefront of this type of development, has found that missing middle housing is most successful in walkable locations, has a small footprint (similar in scale to a large single-family home), and has flexible dedicated off-street parking of no more than one (1) space per unit.
-This chapter proposes missing middle housing concepts for Winona as a way to increase housing choices while maintaining community character.
-The rationale for missing middle housing in Winona has its roots in the city's pre-zoning/traditional development pattern which included a variety of housing types on standard city lots.
+Opticos Design Inc., which is at the forefront of this type of development, has found that missing middle housing is most successful in walkable locations, has a small footprint (similar in scale to a large single-family home), and has reduced off-street parking requirements.
+This chapter promotes missing middle housing concepts as a way for Winona to increase housing choices while maintaining community character.
+The rationale for missing middle housing has its roots in the city's pre-zoning/traditional development pattern which included a variety of housing types on standard city lots.